Ueno Park 上野公園

-The National Science Museum, right next door to the National Museum of Western Art, Tokyo is unforgettably framed by a steam locomotive on one side (the Museum of Western Art side) and a 30 meter (almost 100 foot) diving blue whale sculpture on the other.
+The National Museum of Nature & Science, right next door to the National Museum of Western Art, Tokyo is unforgettably framed by a D51 steam locomotive on one side (the Museum of Western Art side) and a 30 meter (almost 100 foot) diving blue whale sculpture on the other.

-The National Science Museum at Ueno is actually only one of the five facilities that make up the National Science Museum, and is the 1930 reconstruction and relocation of the former Tokyo Museum that was completely destroyed in the 1923 Great Kanto Earthquake.
+The National Museum of Nature & Science at Ueno is actually only one of the five facilities that make up the National Museum of Nature & Science, and is the 1930 reconstruction and relocation of the former Tokyo Museum that was completely destroyed in the 1923 Great Kanto Earthquake.

 The Science Museum's focus is primarily on the evolution of life on Earth, but its comprehensive permanent displays and exhibitions cater to nearly all aspects of scientific endeavor.
-For information on the current exhibition, go to What's on in Tokyo and Kyoto
+See what's on at the National Museum of Nature & Science, Ueno

 Open 9.30 a.m.- 4.50 p.m.
 (Last admittance at 4 p.m.)

-Closed Wednesdays (Thursday when a national holiday falls on Wednesday), December 28 - January 3; but open every day during holiday periods.
+Closed Mondays (the following Tuesday when a national holiday falls on Monday), December 28 - January 3; but open every day during holiday periods.

 7-20 Ueno Park, Taito-ku, Tokyo 110-8718